 Saddle up to see not only old-growth redwoods, but also herds of Roosevelt elk and other wildlife on guided trail rides winding into this amazing parkland.
-Outfitters offer a variety of rides; consider the epic option that starts along the coast then climbs some 600 feet/182 metres to towering groves.
-Redwood Adventures also offers guided mountain bike tours—a great way to cover some ground to secret finds; you can also rent a bike for a do-it-yourself ride.
+Outfitters offer a variety of rides.
+Consider the epic option that starts along the coast then climbs some 600 feet/182 metres to towering groves.
+Redwood Adventures also offers guided mountain bike tours, a great way to cover some ground to secret finds.
+You can also hire a bike for a do-it-yourself ride.

 "Visiting this park is like walking through a portal into a world where everything is giant and green."

 Moss covers rocks, lichens hang from branches, clover-like redwood sorrel carpets the ground and trees grow to gargantuan size.
 Be suitably awed and humbled, then step out of the bowers and head over to Elk Prairie, a grassy, golden meadow where you have a great chance of seeing Roosevelt elk.
 These regal beasts are California’s largest land animals, weighing up to 1,100 pounds.
 Although they seem docile as they languidly munch on grass, it’s wise to give them some space, especially big males during the autumn rut.
 While at Elk Prairie, consider a walk on Trillium Falls Trail, a 2.5-mile/ loop through ancient redwoods.

 Next, go for a drive.
 The paved, 10-mile Newton B. Drury Scenic Parkway, the scenic alternative to Highway 101, winds past silent groves that reach for the sky.
 Pull over for a quick walk to the aptly named Big Tree, and watch for more wild elk herds.